-- The programme's title
+- The programme's title;

-- The satellite uplink location
+- The satellite uplink location;

-- Transmission start and end date(s)
+- Transmission start and end date(s);

-- Test transmission start and end times
+- Test transmission start and end times;

-- Live broadcast start and end times
+- Live broadcast start and end times;

-- The satellite's name
+- The satellite's name;

-- Its orbital position
+- Its orbital position;

-- The transponder's bandwidth
+- The transponder's bandwidth;

-- The transponder and channel(s)
+- The transponder and channel(s);

-- The uplink/polarisation frequency
+- The uplink/polarisation frequency;

-- The downlink/polarisation frequency
+- The downlink/polarisation frequency;

-- Modulation
+- Modulation;

-- FEC
+- FEC;

-- Symbol Rate
+- Symbol Rate;

-- Roll-off factor
+- Roll-off factor;

-- Total Bitrate
+- Total Bitrate;

-- Audio (1 to 4 AES pairs)
+- Audio (1 to 4 AES pairs);

-- The uplink provider's name
+- The uplink provider's name;

-- The identification (Earth Station Code)
+- The identification (Earth Station Code);

-- The operator's and/or uplink's name and telephone number
+- The operator's and/or uplink's name and telephone number.

-3.9.2.7 Coordination via talkback networks
+3.6.2.7 Coordination via talkback networks

-Coordination between the teams at the live broadcast venue and the teams at ARTE G.E.I.E. in Strasbourg requires setting up 'Production' and 'Technical' talkback networks via audio codecs backed up by 2 telephone patches in the production vehicle.
+Coordination between the teams at the live broadcast venue and the teams at ARTE G.E.I.E. in Strasbourg requires setting up two 'Production' and 'Technical' talkback networks via SIP audio codecs, audio codecs or patches on telephone lines, installed in the production vehicle.
 The equipment that Production teams provide must be configured and be compatible with the equipment at the ARTE G.E.I.E.
-Transmission Control Room in Strasbourg.
+MCR in Strasbourg.